-Scholarship award consideration is based on the student's submitted resume, personal statement, interview, and letters of recommendation.
-The amount will be awarded at the discretion of the graduate admissions committee.
+Scholarship award consideration is based on the student's submitted resume, interview, and letters of recommendation.
+The amount will be awarded at the discretion of the scholarship committee.
 If you receive any tuition reimbursement from your employer, you are ineligible for this scholarship.